-There’s an interesting problem with old (like ~10 years) games for Linux made with Unity that stopped working.
-I made a workaround that’s been verified with Infinifactory and Motorsport Manager, but should work with other games (potentially many) as well.
+There’s an interesting problem with old (like ~10 years) games for Linux made with Unity that stopped working under Steam.
+I wrote a workaround for the bug.
+It is confirmed to work for:

 The description and the fix below are heavily based on this excellent analysis, that I would never have been able to come up with.
 Thanks, janinko!